Nose Surgery (Rhinoplasty)

 After your surgery, you will spend some time in the Recovery Room of the surgical facility.

 When you wake up, you will have a cold compress gauze dressing over your nose and eyes and a nasal splint on our nose.
 Don’t be alarmed if your eyes are covered and you cannot see.
 There is always a nurse available to assist you.
 Just ask for anything you need!

-Your vision might also be blurry for few ours afer surgery because of the lubricants that were placed on your eyes to keep them from drying during surgery.
+Your vision might also be blurry for few hours after surgery because of the lubricants that were placed on your eyes to keep them from drying during surgery.

 After you go home you will experience some bloody discharge from your nose for several days.
 This is normal, unless you are bleeding profusely.
 Don’t pack your nose, stuff tissue paper in your nose, or stick Q-tips or fingers into your nose.
 You can cause more injury and bleeding.

-You will have much brusing around your eyes which will gradually disipate over the next two weeks.
+You will have much bruising around your eyes which will gradually dissipate over the next two weeks.

 It is normal to feel dizzy and to get nauseated during the first week of surgery, especially while you are taking narcotics.
 You can take your nausea medications, and make sure that you take your medications with food.